 The Animal Control department is responsible for the enforcement of the City of Romulus' animal control ordinances, and ensuring citizens are taking proper care of their animals.
 This department works with the Schools to help maintain and provide safe transportation to and from buses and schools with no interference of animals with the children.
 Animal Control works with schools, Boy Scouts, and Girl Scouts to provide education of pets and dangerous animals.
 The following is a list of laws that the Animal Control department enforces on a daily basis:

 - Cruelty to animal(s) violations

 - Excessive barking

 The Animal Control department also annually has Dog Days the last Saturday in February that consists of shots for both dogs and cats at discounted rates.

-The Romulus Animal Shelter seeks adoptions of cats, dogs, birds and small animals including ferrets.
-Check out their Facebook Page (link on the left) to see what animals are available.
+The Romulus Animal Shelter seeks adoptions of cats, dogs, birds, and small animals including ferrets.
+Check out their Facebook Page to see what animals are available.

 The Shelter also is in need of volunteers and donations.
-Donations are needed of old bedding, cat litter, canned kitten food and carpet squares.
-If you are interested in volunteering, you must be at least 18 years of age, or doing service for a school project/requirement.
-Please print and complete this packet and come to the Shelter during regular business hours to set up your time of service.
+Donations are needed of old bedding, cat litter, canned kitten food, and carpet squares.
+If you are interested in volunteering, you must be at least 18 years of age or doing service for a school project/requirement.
+Please print and complete the application packet and come to the Shelter during regular business hours to set up your time of service.